Nursing and Midwifery Board of Australia - Objective Structured Clinical Exam (OSCE)

 It is recommended that candidates read the relevant handbook (soon to be published) and the relevant NMBA standards for practice.

-No, the OSCE is an in-person clinical assessment held in Adelaide.
+No, the OSCE is an in-person clinical assessment held in Adelaide or Melbourne.
 The OSCE is completed in a clinical simulation environment to ensure that IQNMs can meet the standard of practice expected in Australia.
-This is a matter of public safety and ensures a rigorous evidence-based assessment of clinical skills
+This ensures public safety by providing a rigorous evidence-based assessment of clinical skills.

 A pass result of the OSCE is valid for a period of five years, however: